 - reserved lime halves

-In the meantime, preheat the FURNACE with a pizza stone and aim for a temperature of 300°C. Using greased hands, gently roll each ball of dough into a round shape approximately 1cm thick.
+- In the meantime, preheat the HUB, HUB II or FUSION BBQ with a pizza stone and aim for a temperature of 300°C. Using greased hands, gently roll each ball of dough into a round shape approximately 1cm thick.
 Place on the pizza stone and cook for 3-5 minutes, then flip over and cook for an additional minute.

-To cook, heat the grill of the HUB or FUSION.
+- To cook, heat the grill of the HUB, HUB II or FUSION BBQ.
 Take the spit attachment and add on the first fork, as well as half of one of the zested limes.
 Season the marinated chicken thighs with salt and freshly ground black pepper and skewer one piece at a time turning the pieces 45° each time to ensure an even shape.
 Once all the meat is added, use the forks to hold the meat together.